-- 3 Creating uses that are capable of generating ongoing funding for the management of the place and its conservation and maintenance - 4 Proposing and funding a schedule of annual works that will conserve and maintain the house and landscape.
+- 3 Creating uses that are capable of generating ongoing funding for the management of the place and its conservation and maintenance - 4 Proposing and funding a schedule of annual works that will conserve and maintain the house and landscape derived from the sub-divisions and from site uses.

-The IDA is submitted under the heritage provision of the LEP (Clause 5.10 (10)) that allows Council to approve works and uses that are usually outside the LEP controls for the various zonings that cover parts of the estate.
+The IDA is submitted under the heritage provision of the LEP (Clause 5.10 (10)) that allows Council to consider and approve works and uses that are usually outside the LEP controls for the various zonings that cover parts of the estate.
 This provision only applies where Council is satisfied that there is a substantive and necessary benefit to facilitate the conservation of the heritage place in approving the works.
+Clause 5.10.10 is being used only for the development of the eastern land as the western lands are not heritage listed and the development proposed is complying.
+The use of clause 5.10.10 on the eastern heritage listed lands has the added benefit of removing the need to sub-divide the core estate which is land of very high heritage landscape value.

-An important aspect of the IDA is the offer of a Voluntary Planning Agreement that will bring the two major DA's together in terms of overall outcomes and commitments.
+An important aspect of the IDA is a Voluntary Planning Agreement.
 The VPA sets out clearly:

-- The way in which the applications link and inter-relate, - The program for consolidation of the estate into a single lot after the approved subdivision of peripheral lands - The nature and operation of the maintenance works program - An audited schedule of works to address conservation and maintenance needs - Bank guarantees to provide a level of certainty related to undertaking conservation works - Review and auditing requirements - The various obligations and responsibilities of the parties within the agreement.
+- The program for consolidation of the estate after the approved sub-division of peripheral lands - The funds that will be set aside from development in the eastern and western precincts for the conservation and maintenance program - The extent, nature and operation of the maintenance works program - An audited schedule of works to address conservation and maintenance needs - A Trust Fund to provide a level of certainty related to undertaking conservation works - The role of bio-banking within the overall management of the property - Review and auditing requirements - The various obligations and responsibilities of the parties within the agreement.

-The conclusion of this HIS is that the future of Fernhill as an historic estate is threatened unless there is a way to resolve the current uncertainty over the future of the property, and that this IDA (and the Western Precinct re-zoning proposal) not only retains the estate by allowing peripheral development and consolidation of the core areas, but provides a way to ensure that it can be conserved into the future.
+The conclusion of this HIS is that this IDA not only retains the estate by allowing peripheral development and consolidation of the core areas, but provides a way to ensure that it can be conserved into the future without having adverse heritage impacts on the property or its broader setting.